AanZee/conventions/general/README.md

 ```

 ## Magic numbers
-Don't use numbers in your code that doesn't tell directly what they will do.
+Don't use numbers in your code that don't tell directly what they will do.

 **Right:**
 ```javascript